The Prevent Defense

 MONEY MANAGEMENT

-As a business, you need to keep detailed records about your income, disbursements and other fiscal matters.
+As a business, you need to keep detailed records of your income, disbursements, and other fiscal matters.
 Since every business structure has a different set of reporting and recordkeeping requirements, you want to make sure you cover all your bases from the very start.
 A CPA can assist you in setting up your recordkeeping and accounting systems so that you meet regulatory requirements.
-There are also some excellent do-it-yourself tools out there, such as GoDaddy’s online bookkeeping system and Freshbookswhich allow you to manage most aspects of your accounting, including balance sheets and P&L statements.
+There are also some excellent do-it-yourself tools out there, such as Quickbooks or Freshbooks, which allow you to manage most aspects of your accounting, including balance sheets and P&L statements.

 REGISTRATIONS, LICENSING, PERMITTING

 Every city or county has different filing requirements.
-An attorney or CPA can help you identify what your business needs to be compliant and make sure you have the proper licenses, registrations and permits.
+An attorney or CPA can help you identify what your business needs to comply with and ensure you have the proper licenses, registrations, and permits.

 BUSINESS NAME

 If you plan to use a business name that is something other than your own legal name, you may want to see an attorney.
 A lawyer can help you register your name with the state and at the federal level so that you have the necessary protections.
-Keep in mind that a federal trademark or trade name can trump a state registered trademark or trade name.
+Remember that a federal trademark or trade name can trump a state-registered trademark or trade name.
 As noted earlier, the cost of registering a name federally may be well worth the time and cost.

 CONTRACTS